 Although the New York City Police Department has no record of Hiram Chandler, he is mentioned in two different historical books about the New York City Draft Riots of 1863 Hiram was apparently wounded in these riots and hospitalized.
 At Bellevue Hospital in New York City, according to newspaper articles about this incident, Hiram was not expected to live.
 He did, however, and went back to work.
 He is recorded as being a court clerk in the 1868 City Directory and in later years as a policeman and a court officer.
 From newspaper articles about Hiram's beating by the mob, we first learned that Hiram's middle initial was "W".

 Hiram married a second time in about 1845 to Sarah Lydia Greenop, born 1823 in the parish of St. Leonard, Middlesex, England.
 Sarah was the daughter of Edward B. Greenop (1795-1855) and Sarah Franklin (1785-1854) both from England.
 Sarah Lydia apparently had a previous marriage because, in the 1860 census, Hiram and Sarah have a daughter named Mary, born 1842, who was also born in England.
 Mary apparently arrived from England after the 1850 census since she is not listed there.
-The 1850 census lists the children of Hiram and Sarah as Charles W., born 1842 (son of Alamanda Hayes Chandler), Edwin F., born 1846, and Hiram F., born 1847.
+The 1850 census lists the children of Hiram and Sarah as Charles W., born 1842 (son of Alamanda Hayes Chandler), Edwin F., born 1845, and Hiram F., born 1847.

 The 1860 census shows Hiram and wife Sarah in New York City.
 Included in the household were Frederick, age 9; Sarah, age 7; and Mary, age 18.
 According to this census record, Hiram and both his parents were born in New York, while Sarah and both her parents were born in England.
 By the time of the 1880 census Hiram’s household consisted of only himself, wife Sarah, and daughter Sarah, age 27.